The Pink City. The Old City. Rajasthan’s Royal Capital. All of these phrases refer to Jaipur, one of the most popular tourist destinations in India.

 But we had something different in mind.
 With so many people focusing on what to do in the city, we wanted to focus on all the amazing things you can do near Jaipur.
 And some that are technically within city limits, but miles away from the city center.

 So, read on to find out about the best things to do near Jaipur, India’s Pink City!

-Amber Palace is probably the most interesting spot you can go see near Jaipur.
-It overlooks the Maota Lake, which is also the main source of water for the fort.
+Amber Palace is probably the most interesting spot you can go see near Jaipur, aside from visiting Jaipur itself.
+It overlooks Maota Lake, which is also the main source of water for the fort.
 The four-storey palace is made from sandstone and marble, and each floor features a courtyard.
 The architecture is a mix of Rajput and Mughal styles, which makes it rather unique.
 It is a magnificent sight, and I definitely recommend climbing to the top, for some inspiring views!

-In 2013, this former residence of Rajput rulers was declared a UNESCO World Heritage Sight.
-I suggest you get a guided tour of the palace, so that you can really learn about the history of the area.
-You’ll get to know more about former rules, historical importance of city of Amer and the history of the palace.
+In 2013, this former residence of the Rajput rulers was declared a UNESCO World Heritage Site.
+I suggest you get a guided tour of the palace so that you can really learn about the history of the area.
+You’ll get to know more about former rules, the historical importance of the city of Amer and the history of the palace.